Q: What is TCTSY?

 Q: Does this training certify me as a TCTSY-F (Trauma Center Trauma Sensitive Yoga Facilitator)?

 A: No. This is not a certification training, but rather an introduction into the theory and methodology of TCTSY.
-The weekend trainings are intended to be an introduction to this model and a way for people to start to incorporate these considerations into their classes/sessions.
-Participants will receive a letter of completion citing 20-hours of trauma training with the Center for Trauma and Embodiment (CFTE), and will be able to add these skills to their existing scope of practice, but not beyond that scope. (ie: clinicians would not leave this training equipped to teach a full yoga class).
-Participants are welcome to add to their bios, resumes, or CV’s that they have completed 20 hours of TCTSY training with the CFTE.
-In addition, participants may use this training as the prerequisite to apply for the 300-hour Trauma Center Trauma-Sensitive Yoga (TCTSY) Certification Program.
+The half-day workshops are intended to be a brief introduction to the model and one’s understanding of trauma and its impacts.
+The 20-hour trainings are intended to build upon additional knowledge/practice, and offer more concrete tools for individuals to begin to incorporate these considerations into their classes/sessions.
+Participants will receive a letter of completion citing 3 or 20-hours of trauma training with the Center for Trauma and Embodiment (CFTE), and will be able to add these skills to their existing scope of practice, but not beyond that scope. (ie: clinicians would not leave this training equipped to teach a full yoga class; and yoga instructors would not be equipped to offer therapy).
+Participants are welcome to add to their bios, resumes, or CV’s that they have completed 3 or 20 hours of TCTSY training with the Center for Trauma and Embodiment @ JRI.
+In addition, participants may use trainings as prerequisites to apply for the 300-hour Trauma Center Trauma-Sensitive Yoga (TCTSY) Certification Program.

 Q: Do you provide CEUs (Continuing Education Units)?